 2. Involves Positive Reinforcement: Rewards the dog’s good behavior.
 When the dog stops barking for a certain amount of time, a treat will be automatically distributed by the Guardian.

 3. Effective: Is able to locate potential triggers before behavioral issues can arise using motion, light, and sound sensors and notifies the user through phone notifications and the central communication screen located near the home’s thermostat(s).
-When the dog barks, PAWLS will play a pre-recorded audio of the owner giving the dog commands.

 6. Well-being: The comfort of the dog is our highest priority.
 PAWLS does not confine the dog to a small space and rather allows the dog the freedom to roam throughout the house.

 Our experience prototyping study involved conducting five user enactments with each of our five participants for a total of 25 user enactments to answer our four research questions.
 Through the user enactments, we wanted to understand users’ perception and the strengths and weaknesses of our product in varying scenarios.
-With our enactments, we wanted to answer the following questions:

 1. What smart crate features do users see themselves using at home versus when they are away from their home?